-- Jeanette Whitham, Head of Schools HR Team 01772 530436 - Steve Lewis, Principal HR Manager 01772 531776 (Districts 1, 2, 4 Lancaster, Fylde and Wyre) - Claire Neville, Principal HR Manager 01772 530435 (Districts 6, 11 - Preston and Hyndburn) - Vic Welch, Principal HR Manager 01772 531814 (Districts 7, 8, 9 South Ribble, West Lancashire, Chorley) - Anne Sutton, Principal HR Manager 01772 534928 (Districts 12, 13, 14 Burnley, Pendle, Rossendale) - 7.5 The earlier you express the concern the easier it is for action to be taken. - 7.6 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 7.7 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter as a collective concern if there are two (or more) of you who have had the same experience or concerns. - 7.8 If you believe that you have to take the matter externally, possible contacts are listed at Section 10 of this policy.
+- Vic Welch, Principal HR Manager 01772 531814 (Districts 7, 8, 9 South Ribble, West Lancashire, Chorley) - Anne Sutton, Principal HR Manager 01772 534928 (Districts 12, 13, 14 Burnley, Pendle, Rossendale) - 7.12 The earlier you express the concern the easier it is for action to be taken. - 7.13 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 7.14 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter as a collective concern if there are two (or more) of you who have had the same experience or concerns. - 7.15 You may invite a fellow worker, a trade union representative or an official employed by a trade union to be present during any meetings or interviews in connection with the concerns you have raised. - 7.16 If you believe that you have to take the matter externally, possible contacts are listed at Section 10 of this policy.

-8. How the Governing Body/Council will respond
+8. How the Governing Body/council will respond